On Higher Order Drift and Diffusion Estimates for Stochastic SINDy: Introduction

 SINDy has several extensions and adaptations; it has also been extended to identify control systems \cite{brunton2016sparse,kaiser2018sparse}, adapted to systems with implicit solutions \cite{mangan2016inferring,kaheman2020sindy}, and formulated in ways to improve its robustness to noise \cite{fasel2022ensemble,messenger2021weak,messenger2021weak2}, to name a few.
 Additionally, different methods for computing the sparse solution have been proposed, including LASSO \cite{tibshirani1996regression}, the sequential thresholding presented in the original paper \cite{brunton2016discovering}.

-SINDy has also been extended to estimate the parameters of stochastic differential equations.
-In \cite{boninsegna2018sparse}, it was demonstrated that we can use the SINDy algorithm to estimate both the drift and diffusion functions in an SDE.
-The drift and diffusion are estimated from the data of the state using the Kramer-Moyal formulas.
+The problem of system identification can be similarly posed for stochastic differential equations.
+Many systems, due to their complexity, seperation of timescales, or intrinsic randomness, lead to data that may be better approximated as a stochastic process.
+However, these systems may require more sophisticated tools of analysis \cite{friedrich2011approaching}.
+In order to identify an SDE, we need to estimate a diffusion function, which determines the nature of the random forcing, in addition to the drift, which represents the mean dynamics.
+In the context of single particle tracking, the diffusion constant is locally estimated using the mean square displacement \cite{qian1991single}, and the uncertainty can be quantified and compared against the Cramer-Rao bound \cite{michalet2012optimal,vestergaard2014optimal}.

+The mean square displacement can be generalized for the estimation of SDEs, where the drift and diffusion functions may vary spatially.
+Local approximations for the drift and diffusion functions can be obtained from data using the Kramer-Moyal expansion, and can be used to estimate spatially varying parameters \cite{siegert1998analysis,friedrich2000extracting,comte2007penalized,sicard2021position}.
+An estimate of the diffusion parameter which improves upon the Kramer-Moyal estimate is given in \cite{ragwitz2001indispensable}.
+Further improvements have been made, such as estimates of the diffusion that are unbiased in the presence of measurement noise have also been developed \cite{vestergaard2014optimal} with the error quantified \cite{frishman2020learning}, and methods which allow for the estimation of underdamped Langevin equations \cite{bruckner2020inferring}.

+The estimation of the drift and diffusion functions using these Kramer-Moyal estimates extends naturally into the SINDy framework.
+Stochastic Force Inference, as presented in \cite{frishman2020learning}, is a similar non-parametric identification method for SDEs, which differs in that it does not use a sparse solver.
+In \cite{boninsegna2018sparse}, the SINDy algorithm was used to estimate the parameters an SDE using these Kramer-Moyal estimates.
 This method was expanded on in \cite{dai2020detecting}; solution methods based on binning and cross validation were introduced to reduce the effects of noise.
 Callaham et. al \cite{callaham2021nonlinear} expand upon this method by adapting it to applications for which the random forcing cannot be considered white noise.

 In the paper, we conduct a numerical analysis for using SINDy for stochastic system and introduce improved methods which give higher order convergence.
 As mentioned, in \cite{boninsegna2018sparse} the drift and diffusion are approximated using the Kramer-Moyal formulas.
 We demonstrate the convergence rates of the algorithm with respect to the sampling period and the length of the trajectory.
 The approximations given in \cite{boninsegna2018sparse} only give first order convergence with respect to the sampling frequency.
 A similar analysis of the Kramer-Moyal estimates based on binning can be found in \cite{chen2022non}.
 Additionally, since they only converge in expectation, we may require a long trajectory for the variance of the estimate to be tolerable.
 Combined, these can make the data requirements to use SINDy for an SDE very demanding.
 To help remedy this, we demonstrate how we can develop higher order approximations of the drift and diffusion functions for use in SINDy.